Necktie: 1860s–1920s: bow ties, scarf/neckerchief, the ascot, the long tie

-With the Industrial Revolution, more people wanted neckwear that was easy to put on, was comfortable and would last an entire workday.
+With the Industrial Revolution, more people wanted neckwear that was easy to put on, comfortable, and would last an entire workday.
 Long ties were designed to be long, thin, and easy to knot, without accidentally coming undone.
 Academic tailors Castell & Son (Oxford) Limited, which opened in 1846 in Oxford, takes credit for creating the first modern style necktie in 1870 — the original form of design still worn by millions.